 The past two academic years have been rife with challenges.
-There has been tremendous amounts of learning, to be sure, but educators have also spent the last ten months managing loss, chaos, disruption, overwhelm, and fear.
-While things seem to be moving in the right direction, we’re not out of the woods yet.
-Moreover, exhaustion, burnout, and disillusionment have set in for some.
-How can we help ourselves and our colleagues make it through the rest of the year?
+There has been tremendous amounts of learning, while we have have also managed loss, chaos, disruption, overwhelm, and fear.
+And then we rejuvenated over the summer only to learn we’re not out of the woods yet.
+How can we help ourselves and our colleagues launch a new year?

 One answer: finding growth and small wins through habit change.
 Making a change in our routines and habits has been positively correlated with improvements in mental health, perhaps because it improves our sense of efficacy and control in a chaotic world.
 Certainly, making a change to habits can begin a virtuous cycle or domino effect, as we wrote about in last week’s blog post.
 We make one small habit change, which we’re proud of so we make another, and another, and another.
 Next thing you know, we’ve achieved something great and feel good about it.
 Bottom line: helping teachers and leaders (and ourselves) make changes in habits is a great way to increase their well-being in this mess of a time.

 According to Charles Duhigg, there are three key components of a habit: a trigger or cue, a routine, and a reward.
 The trigger is whatever initiates the performance of the habit, the routine is the action we take, and the reward is the outcome that leads us to repeat the cycle over and over.
 To make a change to habits, we have to think about each part, after first identifying the habit itself: